bhaden94/cra-template-portfolio/template/README.md

     * File: ExperienceObject.tsx
     * Properties:
         * `startDate`: JavaScript `Date` object that shows when you started working somewhere.
         * `endDate`: JavaScript `Date` object that shows when you stopped working somewhere.
-Optionally, you can put something like "Present" or "Current" in this if you are still working.
+Optionally, you can put something like "Present" or "Current" in this if you are still work*ing.
         * `title`: What was your title.
         * `company`: What company did you work for.
         * `bullets`: Array of resume style bullets to show what you did.